It is thrilling to have a business that is self-sufficient and self-supporting, to get your business that way, pay attention to the details.

 - Taxes due

 Most people have heard the expression, “the devil is in the details.”
 I do not know if that is true or not, but the success of your business is in the details.
-As an entrepreneur it is important to realize that you must work.
+As an entrepreneur, it is important to realize that you must work.
 Entrepreneurs must pay attention to what is going on in their businesses in order to succeed and grow.
 It may not be fun to pay attention to the details.

 Most people go into business to do the business does, not knit pick business details.
 However, that does not matter.
 Part of the price one pays for being a successful entrepreneur is doing things that are not fun.
-Being an entrepreneur is a job for grown ups and grown ups do the work that is necessary to make the business a success.
+Being an entrepreneur is a job for grown-ups and grown-ups do the work that is necessary to make the business a success.

 Sit down today at your office space and look at your business with the cold calculating eyes of an outsider.
 Look at all the details of your business.
 Which areas of your business need special attention?
 Which details tell you the business is doing well?
 Do any of the details show your business is in trouble?
 Look at the details and then take action based on what your study shows.

 In conclusion, it is thrilling to have a business that is self-sufficient and self-supporting.
 To get your business that way, pay attention to the details.
-So, the question for you this thrilling day is, what are you doing to make sure your business is self-sufficient?
+So, the question for you on this thrilling day is, what are you doing to make sure your business is self-sufficient?